johnrobertmahlan/JavaScript-Exercises/recursion.md

 };
 ```

-2. Define a function that returns the factorial of a given integer.
+2. Define a function that returns the factorial of any given integer.

 ```javascript
 function findFactorial(num) {